Instacart acquires Canada-based grocery ecommerce platform Unata

 “Instacart’s mission has always been to be an independent partner to retailers and enable them to give their customers the best experiences using the best technology,” said Mehta.
 “This acquisition allows us to take that commitment to the next level.
 It represents a landmark win for retailers, who will benefit from Instacart’s scale, Unata’s highly configurable technology, and the deep grocery industry integrations this acquisition will enable.”

-Instacart has hitherto operated only in the U.S., however in November it revealed plans to expand to Toronto and Vancouver via a tie-up with Canadian retailer Loblaw.
+Instacart has hitherto operated only in the U.S., but in November it revealed plans to expand to Toronto and Vancouver via a tie-up with Canadian retailer Loblaw.
 So the decision to procure Unata, which is based in Toronto, is a timely one, as it gives Instacart a firmer on-the-ground presence in the region.

-The transaction is expected to close soon, subject to the usual “customary closing conditions.”
+The transaction is expected to close soon, subject to “customary closing conditions.”